 Do Your Factory Lights Have an Emergency Backup (EMB) Option?

-Some of our lights can be equipped with EMBs, and some are external to the fixture.
-However, the fixture needs to be dimmable for this to work.
+You can equip some of our lights with EMBs, and some are external to the fixture.
+The fixtures needs to be dimmable for this to work.

 Is a Motion Sensor an Available Option?